Scope and Motivation

 2. Implement Hybrid Retrieval + Re-ranking as a Baseline

 Do not rely solely on dense vector databases.
 Combine dense embeddings with lexical BM25 search using Reciprocal Rank Fusion (RRF).
 Critically, pass the top results through a Cross-Encoder Re-ranker model.
-The cross-encoder serves as your primary defense against the harmful distractors highlighted by Cuconasu et al. .
+The cross-encoder is your primary defence against the harmful distractors highlighted by Cuconasu et al. .

 3. Enforce Strict Context Positioning Rules